+Here, the numerator encourages the positive pair to be similar, while the denominator encourages negative pairs ($k \neq i$) to be dissimilar.
+Alternative CL objectives may enforce such (dis)similarity differently (e.g., through margin maximization~\cite{Tschannen20_MIMaxRL} or cosine similarity ~\cite{HaoChen21_SpecLoss}), but the principles discussed below uniformly explain the success of contrastive learning frameworks~\cite{Arora19_TheoreticalAnalysis}.

-\mypar{The role of augmentations.} State-of-the-art VCL frameworks~\cite{Chen20_SimCLR, He20_MoCo, DBLP:conf/nips/Caron20_Swav, Chen20_SimSiam, Grill20_BYOL} define $\mathcal{T}$ through aggressive data augmentation, such as cropping and color jittering, and solarization.
-Good augmentations are shown to preserve task-relevant information, while simultaneously minimizing irrelevant information across views~\cite{Tian20_WhatMakesForGoodViews}.
-By optimizing Eq.~\ref{eq:nxtent}, the model learns invariance to properties altered by augmentations, leading to more generalizable representations.
-For example, the augmentations used by SimCLR have been shown to introduce ``occlusion invariance'', which is useful in classification tasks where objects may be obscured~\cite{Purushwalkam20_DemystifyingCL}.
-Notably, augmentation strategies are not universal; occlusion invariance is not beneficial for semantic segmentation tasks, where view-point invariance represents a better prior on relevant information \cite{Purushwalkam20_DemystifyingCL}.
+\mypar{The role of augmentations.} Recent work \cite{Tian20_WhatMakesForGoodViews,tsai21_SSLMultiView,Purushwalkam20_DemystifyingCL} has demonstrated that data augmentation is critical for training CL frameworks.
+Theoretically, Tian et. al ~\cite{Tian20_WhatMakesForGoodViews} show that positive views should preserve task-relevant information, while simultaneously minimizing task-irrelevant information~\cite{tsai21_SSLMultiView}.
+Training on such views introduces invariances to irrelevant information, leading to more generalizable representations.
+Indeed, state-of-the-art VCL frameworks~\cite{Chen20_SimCLR, He20_MoCo, DBLP:conf/nips/Caron20_Swav, Chen20_SimSiam, Grill20_BYOL} rely upon strong, task relevant data augmentation to generate such views.
+For example, Purushwalkam et al.~\cite{Purushwalkam20_DemystifyingCL} show that augmentations used by SimCLR introduce ``occlusion invariance'', which is useful in classification tasks where objects may be occluded.
+Overall, we highlight that augmentation strategies are not universal~\cite{You20_GraphContrastiveLearning,You21_GCLA} and must align with the task; e.g., semantic segmentation tasks would benefit more from augmentations that induce view-point invariances \cite{Purushwalkam20_DemystifyingCL}.

+\mypar{The role of large, high-quality datasets.} Empirically, CL frameworks \cite{Chen20_SimCLR,He20_MoCo,MoCov3} often require many negative samples in each batch to avoid class collisions (i.e., false positives)~\cite{Arora19_TheoreticalAnalysis}.
+Further, recent theoretical work has shown that optimizing Eq.~(\ref{eq:nxtent}) is equivalent to learning an estimator for the mutual information shared between positive views, where the quality of this estimate is upper-bounded by batch-size \cite{Oord18_CPC, MI_bounds}.
+These properties combine to necessitate the use of large, diverse datasets in contrastive learning.